Moving to Portland? 10 Things to Love When Living in Portland, Oregon

 Living in Portland, OR

 Portland, Oregon, is one of the most popular cities in the Pacific Northwest, adding almost 80,000 residents in the last decade.
 It's easy to see why.
-The City of Roses is home to a thriving and diverse job market for many different skill sets, as well as unique and vibrant food, music, and art scene.
-On top of all that, residents of Portland real estate enjoy beautiful urban green spaces and short drives to both the mountains and coast.
+The City of Roses is home to a thriving and diverse job market for many different skill sets, as well as unique and vibrant food, music, and art scene; in short, Portland is a great place to live.
+On top of all that, residents of Portland homes enjoy beautiful urban green spaces and short drives to both the mountains and coast.
 Here are some important things to know for those considering moving to Portland, OR.

 Cost of Living in Portland